Makopo/sublime-text-lsl/README.md

  * Select "Package Control: Install Package" (it'll take a few seconds)
  * Type and select "LSL" when the list appears.

-Package Control will automatically keep LSL Bundle up to date with the latest version.
+Package Control will automatically keep LSL/OSSL Bundle up to date with the latest version.

 ### Using Git